High Powered Representation & Personalized Service

 - Violation of Oath by a Public Officer

-Crimes against public administration require an experienced lawyer.
+Crimes against public administration require an experienced Georgia Criminal Lawyer.
 Based upon your particular case, your attorney will begin to work on formulating your defense.
 Some defenses that could benefit your case include but are not limited to:

 - Misunderstanding: There is a possibility that the situation was misinterpreted and you did not intend for anything illegal to occur.